Package 'peekbankr'

 ## Not run:

-is_valid <-ds.validate_table(df_table = df_table, table_type = "xy_data", cdi_expected = F, dir_csv = "../processed_data")
+result <- ds.validate_table(df_table = df_table, table_type = "xy_data", cdi_expected = F, dir_csv = "../processed_data")

 ## End(Not run)